Start Well

 Dental health

-Nearly one in five five-year-olds have decayed teeth.
+1 in 4 five-year-olds have decayed teeth.

 Find out more about dental health.